ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iogo/README.md

 ## Configuration
 You need an valid licence key to use this adapter.
-A licence can be bought after creating an acooun at https://iogo.nisnagel.de.
+A licence can be bought after creating an acoount at https://iogo.nisnagel.de.

 Please enter your account information (email/password) in the instance configuration.